bjarne-hansen/nrf24-time-server/README.md

 The `NRF24.py` code included here is based on code found here: https://raspberrypi.stackexchange.com/questions/77290/nrf24l01-only-correctly-retrieving-status-and-config-registers

+The original copyright holder, which is the same author as for the pigpiod daemon, has adviced me that the NRF24.py code can be considered Public Domain, and be amended and distributed for any purpose whatsoever.

 The `pigpio.py` code is taken from the python-pigpio/python3-pigpio distribution.

 The ``rf24-time-server.py`` can run as a daemon publishing date/time information